 1. Student Obligations in the Event of Exam Problems

-If a problem arises during the administration of a take-home exam, such as the sudden onset of an illness or a computer malfunction, the student must contact the Registrar’s office or the Dean of Student’s office immediately.
-If the problem arises outside the normal hours of those offices, the student should leave a message with and send an email to both the Registrar and the Dean of Students, thereby establishing a record of the timing of the problem, and the student should contact the Registrar’s office or the Dean of Student’s office again immediately after those offices open.
-If the problem involves an illness, the student must also contact University Health Services, which maintains a 24-hour urgent care facility (or other comparable such facility).
+If a problem arises during the administration of a take-home exam, such as the sudden onset of an illness, a computer malfunction, or technical difficulties with exam submission, the student must contact the Registrar’s office or the Dean of Student’s office immediately.
+If the problem arises outside the normal exam hours of those offices, the student should leave a message with and send an email to both the Registrar and the Dean of Students, establishing a record of the timing of the problem, and the student should contact the Registrar’s office or the Dean of Student’s office again immediately after those offices open.

 A student who fails to comply with his or her obligations during the administration of an exam may be subject to disciplinary proceedings.